jhsu802701/rails_from_scratch_rails5/09-05-admins_login.md

   end
 end
 ```
-* Enter the command "rails test".
+* Enter the command "sh build_fast.sh".
 All 8 of these integration tests should fail.
 * Enter the command "alias test1='(command in test results minus the TESTOPTS portion)'.
 * Enter the command "test1" to implement the new tests only.
 Again, all 8 of these integration tests should fail.
+Six of the tests fail because the login_admin method is undefined, one test fails because the user login page lacks a link to the admin login page, and one test fails because the admin login page lacks the expected content.
 * Go to the local admin login page at http://localhost:3000/admins/sign_in.
 (Replace the "localhost" and "3000" if necessary.)
 You should see a generic Devise login page with the controller "devise/sessions" and the action "new".

 ### Routing